Trans-national access for industrials

 Standard Access: like any academic user, industrial users can benefit from a free access (i.e., at no cost) to the eight research infrastructures when their research projects are not confidential (the measurements time will be allocated after an external and independent peer-review process) and can lead to publication.
 Access includes the logistical, technological and scientific support as well as the specific training usually provided to external visitors using the facilities.
 Guidelines on how to apply for free access can be found in the subsection of the PANACEA web portal dedicated to the access activities.
 Access to non-expert industrial users is particularly encouraged.

-Paid for access: for IPR-sensitive projects, contract fees will be established in accordance with fully-justifiable full costs, that will be calculated according to harmonized and established guidelines.
+Pay-for-access: for IPR-sensitive projects, contract fees will be established in accordance with fully-justifiable full costs, that will be calculated according to harmonized and established guidelines.
 Given the multi-technique character of the PANACEA network, companies have the possibility to establish a single integrated contract with several access providers so as to have a simplified access to the outstanding palette of NMR instruments across the different sites, or with a single facility.
+If you are interested, please contact us directly at .

 An exception is made for SMEs that will have access to the PANACEA network at no cost, independently on the nature of the confidentiality nature of the project.
 If you're interested, please contact us directly.
 A confidential agreement could be established prior to any discussion.
 While the content of the project will be confidential, the access data (number of days, facility used, research area, etc.) will be used for statistics.